 So, draft three.
 I added an army of words and sent the manuscript to another editor, Cat Hellisen, who gave me so much constructive feedback that I squeed for days.

 This brings me to now, again fleshing out scenes and showing stuff I glossed over before.
 However, the writing is much smoother this time, since the storyline has already been established and the plotholes have been plugged.
 The fourth draft is almost complete and is the strongest TPA has ever been (I’ll let you know if the editor lady agrees).

 My kind of writing will result in many drafts and more rounds of edits than most books that were better planned.
 I also require a team of good beta readers, who help me refine the story draft-by-draft.
 This way of doing it isn’t ideal, since it involves many rewrites, is time-consuming and the betas read the same story more than once, but it’s what works for me.

 My betas (read superheroes) have also become my brainstorming partners and confidants, often saying something that sparks a plot-saving idea.
 Looking at the story through their eyes has taught me loads about writing.
 More than that, though, they’ve grown with me.
-As I learned more about the craft, they learned which things they need to look out for and pick up more mistakes than they did at the start.
+As I learned more about writing, they learned how to be stronger beta readers and can now pick up mistakes or issues from miles away.

 The books following TPA will probably be easier to write, because the story’s foundation is stronger, but I’ll update you on this. 🙂

 Editing as I write helps me, but many other writers don’t read what they’ve written before they finish the story.
-And you know what, that’s OK.
+And you know what?
+That’s okay.
 As long as we’re all putting out our best possible work, it doesn’t matter HOW the story was written.

 So if you have a story that needs telling, get your butt in a chair and start writing.
 Your way.